When Caregiving Ends

 - Acceptance of the death and regaining your life

-Not everyone will experience all five stages, and the order you go through them – and the length of time you stay in any one stage – varies from person to person.
-If you seem to be stuck in a stage, though, talking with a mental health professional or joining a grief support group may help you in your healing.
+Not everyone will experience all five stages, and the order you go through them — and the length of time you stay in any one stage — varies from person to person.
+If you are stuck in a stage, though, talking with a mental health professional or joining a grief support group may help you in your healing.

-For months, or even years, a large part of your life has been spent caring for your ill or elderly parent.
+For months, or even years, a large part of your life has been spent caring for someone you love.
 Now that they’re gone, it’s time for you to rediscover who you are and identify new goals for yourself.
 Some hurdles you may face include:

-- Loneliness – Caregiving is demanding work, but once your parent is gone, you can suddenly feel very lonely.
+Loneliness – Caregiving is demanding work, but once your loved one is gone, you can suddenly feel very lonely.
 Most caregivers experience isolation, so it’s important to take some time to rebuild friendships.
-Start slowly by inviting an old friend to lunch or dinner, and expand your circle as you feel comfortable.
+Start slowly by inviting an old friend to lunch or dinner, expanding your circle as you feel comfortable.

-- Sense of purpose – Although it’s a challenge, caregiving does provide a sense of purpose.
-Try redirecting that energy into hobbies or activities you once enjoyed, or sign up for a class to learn a new skill.
+Sense of purpose – Although it is a challenge, caregiving does provide a sense of purpose.
+Try redirecting that energy into hobbies or activities you once enjoyed or sign up for a class to learn a new skill.
 Many former caregivers also find great joy in volunteering.

-- Self-care – After so long, it probably feels strange to focus on your own needs and wellbeing.
-But after a lengthy period as a caregiver, it’s important you take care of yourself.
+Self-care – It may feel strange to focus on your own needs and wellbeing after a lengthy period as a caregiver.
+However, it’s important you take care of yourself.
 Start with the basics – exercise, maintain a healthy diet and get a good night’s sleep.
-Then, dive into your own bucket list, the activities you dreamed about while caregiving but didn’t have time or energy to try, such as traveling, exploring new relationships or reestablishing old ones.
+Then, dive into your own bucket list, the activities you dreamed about while caregiving but didn’t have time or energy to try, such as traveling, exploring new relationships, or reestablishing old ones.